 There is a difference between making a sound and sensible plan and seeking the perfect plan.

-The investor/trader seeking perfectionism will establish rules that need to be followed prior to a trade and slowly but surely seeds of self doubt will filter through and the inclination to avoid risk will establish itself.
+The investor/trader seeking perfectionism will establish rules that need to be followed prior to a trade and slowly but surely seeds of self-doubt will filter through and the inclination to avoid risk will establish itself.
 They will spend many hours constantly seeking the ‘right’ indicator or set up for the ‘perfect trade’.

-The advice from Dr Burns for coping with such perfectionism is to lower your standards.
-Lower expectations, reduce your anticipated profit taking, and reduce your long list of essential requirements for the ‘perfect’ trade.
+The advice from Dr. Burns for coping with such perfectionism is to lower your standards.
+Lower expectations, reduce your anticipated profit-taking, and reduce your long list of essential requirements for the ‘perfect’ trade.

-Enter into a world where ‘average’ is good enough and force yourself to recognise that planning is all about establishing a methodology, anticipating key potential events and being prepared but should not cause you to get stuck in the mud of preparation or cause you to miss the opportunity.
+Enter into a world where ‘average’ is good enough and force yourself to recognize that planning is all about establishing a methodology, anticipating key potential events and being prepared but should not cause you to get stuck in the mud of preparation or cause you to miss the opportunity.

 Obsessive planning is only going to reduce your potential profits in the long run as it takes so long and causes so much more stress that you miss lots of opportunities in the process.

-Whereas, if ‘successful trading’ is all about the numbers and probabilities it becomes self evident that you have to trade often enough to make the statistics work in your favour.
+Whereas, if ‘successful trading’ is all about the numbers and probabilities it becomes self-evident that you have to trade often enough to make the statistics work in your favour.
 One loss in one trade is a 100% loss whereas one loss in 4 trades is only a 25% loss.
 If you are only seeking lower profits but multiple trades versus planning to get all the profit from one trade then that one loss becomes highly significant.